-- a. monthly net tangible asset backing announcements; - b. the half year report; - c. the annual report; - d. the notice of Annual General Meeting, explanatory memorandum and the Chair's address; - e. occasional ASX announcements made to comply with the Company's continuous disclosure requirements; and - f. occasional correspondence sent to shareholders on matters of significance to the Company.
+- a. monthly net tangible asset backing and investment update announcements;

+- b. the half year report;

+- c. the Annual Report;

+- d. the notice of Annual General Meeting, explanatory memorandum and the Chairman's address; - e. occasional ASX announcements made to comply with the Company's continuous disclosure requirements; - f. semi-annual conference calls with shareholders; and - q. occasional correspondence sent to shareholders on matters of significance to the Company.

 The Board encourages full participation of shareholders at the Annual General Meeting or any general meeting to ensure a high level of accountability and identification with the Company's strategy and goals.
+The Company's auditor will attend the Annual General Meeting to answer questions from shareholders relating to the audit.